gabrieldansereau/ms_downscaling_metawebs/README.md

 by removing many of the rare interactions [@Poisot2016StrPro].
-On the other hand, we expected random sampling to create higher spatial heterogeneity compared to the mean probabilities, as including some extreme values should confound the potential effects of environmental gradients.
+On the other hand, we expected random sampling to create higher spatial heterogeneity compared to the mean probabilities, as including some extreme values should confound the main trends promoted by environmental gradients.
 We chose option 1 to present our results as it is intuitive and essentially represents the result of a probabilistic SDM [as in @Gravel2019BriElt], but results obtained with other sampling strategies are available in Supplementary Material.

 Next, the two-species steps were aimed at assigning a probability of observing an interaction between two species in a given site.
 For each species pair, we